EmilStenstrom/jQuery-animate_from_to/README.md

 idea is based on another plugin called add2cart, but all of the code is rewritten and made more flexible.

+Tested in Firefox 10, IE 7-9, Chrome 17, Opera 10, Safari 5, and probably many more.
+It's not that much code, so if you find some bug it's easy to fix.

+Note: You need to be in standards mode for this to work.
+In IE, use: ```<meta http-equiv="X-UA-Compatible" content="IE=Edge" />```

-Who should I thank for this?
+Who did this?
 ============================

-You should thank me, Emil Stenström [http://friendlybit.com](http://friendlybit.com).
+* Emil Stenström [http://friendlybit.com](http://friendlybit.com).
 You're welcome!

-Johan Brook [http://johanbrook.com](http://johanbrook.com) contributed with code restructuring and a different type of plugin call.
+* Johan Brook [http://johanbrook.com](http://johanbrook.com) contributed with code restructuring and a different type of plugin call.
+* You?
+I'd love more contributions.

 Quickstart
 ==========